systematic-magic/AgingPubMed/editorials_pdf.rst

 12.4.
 Check that abbreviation (or list of abbreviations) is formatted in italic font.

 12.5.
-Check the format of the abbreviations line: This is the same format as :ref:`6.2 from HTML Abbreviations checks<abbreviations_format_html_editorials>`.
+Check the format of the abbreviations line: This is the same format as :ref:`6.2 from HTML Abbreviations checks<format_abbreviations_html_editorials>`.

 12.6.
 Check that there are no punctuation marks at the end of abbreviations line.